paradigmxyz/cryo/README.md

   -c, --chunk-size <CHUNK_SIZE>      Number of blocks per file [default: 1000]
       --n-chunks <N_CHUNKS>          Number of files (alternative to --chunk-size) -o, --output-dir <OUTPUT_DIR>      Directory for output files [default: .]
-      --file-suffix <FILE_SUFFIX>    Suffix attached to end of each filename --overwrite                    Overwrite existing files instead of skipping them --csv                          Save as csv instead of parquet --json                         Save as json instead of parquet
+      --file-suffix <FILE_SUFFIX>    Suffix to attach to end of each filename --overwrite                    Overwrite existing files instead of skipping them --csv                          Save as csv instead of parquet --json                         Save as json instead of parquet